PAUL34913/msp1-cv/README.md

 ### Home navbar link

--   The home navbar stops working on the form page since adding new validation with bootstrap and javascript
+-   When on the contact form page, the home navbar link stops working on the form page since adding new validation with bootstrap and javascript.

 **Not Fixed**